-In fact, CNBC estimates that the average consumer spends over $5,000 on impulse purchases every year!
-This sales opportunity is unique to brick and mortar retailers, so make sure you’re taking advantage of it.
+In fact, 84% of all shoppers have made impulse purchases!
+This sales opportunity is unique to brick-and-mortar retailers (8 out of 10 impulse purchases are made in a brick-and-mortar store), so make sure you’re taking advantage of it.
 Selecting the right impulse buys will raise your average transactions value and boost your overall retail sales.

 Below is a brief list of some of the most commonly stocked impulse buy retail inventory:

 Depending on the rest of your retail floor space and overall decor, you might have some freedom to get creative with your checkout counter design.
 A sleek design and great last impression will make your store more unique and encourage people to return.

 In order to do this, you need to have the right retail POS hardware.
 Tablets are small, mobile, and unobtrusive.
 For retailers who need a larger desktop, consider getting hardware that improves the customer’s in-store experience.
 Customer facing displays, touch screens, and credit card machine with multiple payment options are great places to start.